We’ve collected some of the best resources and good practice examples to support your work as we seek to grow vocations everywhere.

 We’re encouraging everyone working in vocations to take up the training on offer, as we look to press pause on our unconscious bias.

-For more information, contact our Minority Ethnic Vocations Adviser, Rosemarie Davidson-Gotobed using the form below.
+For more information, contact our Minority Ethnic Vocations Adviser, Rosemarie Davidson-Gotobed.

 The Ministry Experience Scheme (CEMES) - What dioceses can expect